SmileiPIC/Smilei/doc/Sphinx/task_parallelization.rst

 In :program:`Smilei`, by default, the data is split in *patches* (see :doc:`parallelization`) and, when the environment variable ``OMP_SCHEDULE`` is set to ``dynamic``, the OpenMP scheduler dynamically assigns each patch to each core.
-This provides for some load balancing at the MPI level, as cores can work asynchronously on different patches.
+This provides for some load balancing inside each MPI process, as cores can work asynchronously on different patches.

 This strategy implies that only 1 OpenMP thread can work on a given patch,